Honey Sriracha Glazed Salmon Delightful and Simple Dish

 Roasted Asparagus: The earthy flavor balances the glaze.

 These sides not only taste great but also create a colorful plate.
 Enjoy mixing and matching to find your best combo.
-For the full recipe, be sure to check out the instructions above!

 Storage Info